OZShubham/sm-testcase-generator/README.md

 - **Google Cloud Storage**: Primary storage for uploaded documents.
 - **Firebase Authentication**: User management.
 - **Firestore**: Real-time database for collaborative features.

+## 🤖 AI-Powered Features

+This project leverages the following AI-powered features:

+- **Google Cloud Functions**: Serverless functions for document processing, including Docling for document parsing and requirement extraction.
+- **RAG Engine**: A Retrieval-Augmented Generation engine that enhances the context and grounding of the generated test cases.
+- **Gemini LLM**: Google's state-of-the-art Large Language Model for generating and refining test cases.
+- **GenAI**: Google's Generative AI models for intelligent chat assistance and compliance validation.

+The core AI-powered components include:

+- **Docling Processor**: A Google Cloud Function that processes uploaded documents, converting them to markdown format and extracting relevant information.
+- **Requirement Extractor Service**: A Google Cloud Function that extracts requirements from the processed documents.
+- **RAG Engine**: A Retrieval-Augmented Generation engine that retrieves relevant context from a corpus of healthcare documents to improve the accuracy and compliance of the generated test cases.
+- **Gemini LLM**: Google's state-of-the-art Large Language Model, used for generating and refining test cases based on the extracted requirements and retrieved context.

 ## 📱 Usage Guide